ronf/asyncssh/README.rst

 Features
 --------

-* Full support for SSHv2 and SFTP client and server functions
+* Full support for SSHv2, SFTP, and SCP client and server functions

   * Shell, command, and subsystem channels
   * Environment variables, terminal type, and window size